EU invests in the development of advanced IoT platforms

 In order to support IoT research and innovation (R&I), Europe promotes the idea of open and easy accessible IoT platforms.
 In 2016 the 'IoT European Platform Initiative (IoT-EPI)’ was launched.
 At the core of IoT-EPI are seven research and innovation IoT projects funded by the Horizon 2020 programme:

-A vibrant and innovative ecosystem
+An open, vibrant and innovative ecosystem

 The European Union also participates in international (global) research and policy discussions in order to advance the technology.
 International calls for joint proposals are foreseen under the Horizon 2020 programme, in order to further promote global R&I cooperation in the field.

-The 2016-2017 Work programme of the Horizon 2020 (page 65) offers details on Europe's current research priorities on Internet of Things.
+Learn more about Europe's current research priorities on Internet of Things.
 On Community Research and Development Informative Service (CORDIS) you can find all IoT related completed and ongoing EU funded projects.

 IoT Large Scale Pilots (LSPs) for Testing and Deployment